 Alcohol is an addictive substance, and different factors such as stress, genetics, and drinking patterns can increase the risk that someone to develop a substance use disorder.
 Loyola Chicago and the surrounding community offers mental health and recovery resources for students who are concerned about their drinking or are in recovery from alcohol dependence.
 If you are in need of resources, please reach out as alcohol and other drug dependence can have a severe impact on your health, well being; and as a student, your goals and academics.
 Please see below for resources and a guide on how to recognize signs of alcohol dependence in yourself or a friend/loved one.

 The Wellness Center also offers an anonymous online self-assessment that students can take anytime (it takes 8-10 minutes) to assess their own alcohol use and get some information on risks and ways to cut back.
 Please see Echeckup to Go to take the quick assessment.
-If you would like to discuss the results this with a staff person, please email Mary Duckett, Health Educator, at firstname.lastname@example.org.
+If you would like to discuss the results this with a staff person, please email Callie Powers, Alcohol and Other Drug Educator, at firstname.lastname@example.org.

-If the therapist or faciltator determines that you would benefit from brief substance abuse treatment or a formal assessment at Chicago area alcohol treatement center, they will discuss that with you and make sure it is a good fit, but it is ultimately your choice whether to utilize that resource.
+If the therapist or facilitator determines that you would benefit from brief substance abuse treatment or a formal assessment at Chicago area alcohol treatment center, they will discuss that with you and make sure it is a good fit, but it is ultimately your choice whether to utilize that resource.

-The Samhsa helpline is a free, confidential 24 hr resoruces for those concerned about their substance use and would like referrals.
+The Samhsa helpline is a free, confidential 24 hr resource for those concerned about their substance use and who would like a referrals.

 If you are in recovery from a substance use disorder, the Wellness Center is here to support you in your recovery and help direct you to resources to help you with your physical and mental wellness.
-There are weekly Alcoholics Anonymous meetings for students every Tuesday during the school year.
-They are held from 1:30-2:30 in Centennial forum and are for students in active recovery.
-If that time does not work with your schedule, there are many meetings in the Chicago area, please see Chicago Alcoholics Anonymous for more information.
+Therapy may be a good option for students who want to address different factors that may be affecting their substance use and mental health.
+For students in active recovery, there are Alcoholics Anonymous meetings in the surrounding community of both campuses that students can attend.
+Please see Chicago Alcoholics Anonymous for more information on meeting locations and times.

 If you are worried that a loved one may be abusing alcohol, there are some signs you can look for.
 However, all of these signs may not be present as some people are better at hiding their dependence.
 If you are concerned about someone, go with your gut and reach out.